Al-Ghazali’s Ihya’ Ulum al-Din

 In the quarter on the Destructive Matter of Life I shall enumerate every abhorred trait whose exposure the Koran has ordered, as well as dealing with the purifying of the soul and cleansing of the heart from them.
 Under every one of these straits I shall give its definition, the truth about it, its origin, its evil consequences, its symptoms, and finally its treatment.
 To all this will be added illustrations from the Koran, tradition, and antiquity.

 In the quarter on the Saving Matters of Life, I shall enumerate every praiseworthy trait and every one of the desirable qualities of Allah’s favorites (al-muqarrabun) and the saints, by means of which the slave seeks to draw near to the Lord of the Universe.
 Similarly, under every quality I shall give its definition, the truth about it, its origin, its fruit, the sign by which it is known, its excellence which renders it desirable, together with examples to illustrate it from the fields of law and reason.
-It is true that men have written several works on some of these aspects, but this one differs from them in five ways:

 First, by clarifying what they have obscured and elucidating what they have treated casually.